If you’re visiting St Lucia soon then you might be considering doing the Gros Piton hike.

 Gros Piton Hike Difficulty

-The Gros Piton hike is moderate to strenuous in terms of difficulty.
-It is physically challenging and you’ll spend a lot of time climbing rocks rather than walking.
+The hike is moderate to strenuous in terms of difficulty.
+I would say that it is physically challenging and you’ll spend a lot of time climbing rocks rather than walking.

 Overall the hike is suitable for most people as long as you’re in decent physical shape.